DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

     - Student Finance
     - Financial Support
 ---
-Find out about postgraduate teacher training costs in England, including the amount you'll pay for courses with tuition fees.
+For most postgraduate teacher training courses in England you need to pay a tuition fee.
+There are a few salaried teacher training courses that do not have tuition fees and pay you while you train to teach.
+But it can be difficult to get a place on a salaried teacher training course.

 ## Postgraduate teacher training course fees